clearlinux/clear-linux-documentation/source/guides/stacks/mers.rst

    * - gmmlib
      - `Intel® Graphics Memory Management Library
        <https://github.com/intel/gmmlib>`_ provides device specific and buffer
-       management for the Intel® Graphics Compute Runtime for OpenCL(TM) and the Intel® Media Driver for VAAPI.
+       management for the Intel® Graphics Compute Runtime for oneAPI Level Zero and OpenCL™ Driver and the Intel Media Driver for VAAPI.

 Components of the |MERS| include: